 Dr. Xi (Charlie) Ren is an Assistant Professor in the Department of Biomedical Engineering at Carnegie Mellon University, Pittsburgh, PA.
 Dr. Ren received his BS (2005) and PhD (2011) from Peking University, Beijing, China.
 Dr. Ren participated in a Postdoctoral Fellowship at Massachusetts General Hospital and Harvard Medical School during 2012-2016, and served as an Instructor there during 2016-2017.

-Dr. Ren is a member of American Thoracic Society.
+Dr. Ren is a member of the Biomedical Engineering Society, American Heart Association and American Society for Matrix Biology.
 He serves as a reviewer for several journals, including but not limited to Heart & Lung: The Journal of Acute and Critical Care, Journal of Vascular Surgery, Journal of Biomaterials Applications, Journal of Cellular and Molecular Medicine, International Journal of Nanomedicine, and Journal of Visualized Experiments.

 View a list of Dr. Ren’s publications here.